MatteuSan/himig/specs/api/composition/color.md

 | $theme     | `map<string, string>` | The colors you want to apply. (`fill`, `ink`, `border`) |

 ## Bind Mixin
-This mixin is located inside the main `gaia` module.
-This mixin allows you to bind colors based on Gaia's component color anatomy spec to an existing styled component (with the appropriate keys).
+This mixin is located inside the main `Himig` module.
+This mixin allows you to bind colors based on Himig's component color anatomy spec to an existing styled component (with the appropriate keys).

 This is especially useful whenever you want to make variants in color on an already styled component.